IMPORTANT INFORMATION YOU NEED TO KNOW

 To drive or not to drive

-So here are my 10 tips for driving, as a foreigner on vacation, in la bella Italia.
+So, here are my 10 tips for driving in Italy, as a foreigner on vacation.

 Before you go to Italy, book a car from home online.
 Don’t wait till you get there, as you might not get what you want.
-Firstly decide on what sort of car you need for your trip.
+Decide on what sort of car you need for your trip.

 Things to consider when booking a car: